In this article, you will be able to find the instructions and set up to activate your W2 Integration accordingly.

 From time to time, W2 might ask you to do an AVS recap, which means to send them the AVS messages for the entire route again, this can be done from the Flight Series:

-6. Make sure all the Service load have the IATA identifier configured:
+6. Make sure all the Service loads has the IATA identifier configured: